NyckelAI/outboundblock/README.md

 6. Save it and run.
 If you get a red error warning around "couldn't find myfunction", run it again.
 7. You'll be prompted to give permission, and you'll get a big warning that it's unauthenticated.
 Click on "Advanced" and proceed through the warning (see notes below - it's a blanket warning for an App Script and the tool doesn't actually do what it warns again).
 If this doesn't work, enable pop-ups in your browser and try again.
 8. After you run it, it'll likely show a "null" under the execution steps.
 Ignore that - it'll work once triggered below.
 9. Now go to Triggers on the left nav bar, create a new trigger, and set up a time-based trigger for the `outboundblock` function.
-We recommend using the “minute” time period and setting it for every 15 minutes, but if you would like it to check more often, go ahead.
-The script will run in 15 minutes after you turn the trigger on (or however many minutes you set).
+We recommend using the “minute” time period and setting it for every 30 minutes.
+The script will run in 30 minutes after you turn the trigger on (or however many minutes you set).

 <img width="450" alt="Screenshot 2024-03-19 at 11 44 27 AM" src="https://github.com/NyckelAI/outboundblock/assets/20774922/0ec86bc9-64c9-4b11-bf96-9b597951ea84">